Package providing torch-based numerical integration methods.

 - Delivering a convenient and functional tool: torchquad is built with autoray, which means it is fully differentiable if the user chooses, for example, PyTorch as the numerical backend.
 Furthermore, the library of available and upcoming methods in torchquad offers high-effeciency integration for any need.

 This is a brief guide for how to set up torchquad.

 We recommend using conda, especially if you want to utilize the GPU.
-It will automatically set up CUDA and the cudatoolkit for you in that case.
-Note that torchquad also works on the CPU; however, it is optimized for GPU usage.
-Currently torchquad only supports NVIDIA cards with CUDA.
+With PyTorch it will automatically set up CUDA and the cudatoolkit for you, for example.
+Note that torchquad also works on the CPU; however, it is optimized for GPU usage. torchquad's GPU support is tested only on NVIDIA cards with CUDA.
 We are investigating future support for AMD cards through ROCm.